Sigma-class design: Versions

 They are likely to be part of the Compact SIGMA series, a new series small sized combatants with shorter range and up to 2 weeks mission endurance with the same combat systems as the larger version.
+Besides these smaller designs, there are also larger designs, such as the SIGMA 11515 frigate and the SIGMA 12516 frigate.

 During DIMDEX 2024 Damen presented a Batch 2 version of the Sigma 10514 POLA which has a length up to 130 meters, a width between 14 and 17 meters and a draft of 4 meters.